ecommerce AI agents · Shopify-aware operators

 Ecommerce teams do not need generic AI enthusiasm.
 They need systems that understand products, collections, promotions, campaigns, conversion friction, performance regressions, and the operational mess around Shopify.

-Tessera starts with one revenue-adjacent workflow — reporting, merchandising, site QA, content, or support triage — and turns it into a supervised operator with clear business value.
+Tessera starts with one revenue-adjacent workflow, such as reporting, merchandising, site QA, content, or support triage, and turns it into a supervised operator with clear business value.

 Use cases